 Michelle completed a 6-month internship at the Meadows in Wickenburg, AZ, and is experienced in: substance and process addictions; sex addiction; trauma; betrayal trauma; attachment wounding; codependency; boundary issues; intimacy issues; anxiety; depression; grief and loss; personality disorders; life transitions; couples, family, group, and individual therapy; emotion regulation; coping and life skills; and psychoeducation.

-Michelle is finishing training in EMDR (Eye Movement Desensitization Reprocessing), a trauma modality and recently began the certification process in Emotionally Focused Therapy.
-Michelle also incorporates ideas and interventions from solution-focused approaches, attachment theory, experiential therapy, structural therapy, and cognitive behavioral therapy.
+Michelle is trained in Emotionally Focused Therapy and EMDR (Eye Movement Desensitization Reprocessing).
+She incorporates ideas and interventions from attachment theory, experiential therapy, structural therapy, family systems, and solution-focused approaches.

-Michelle will earn her Master of Science in Marriage Family Therapy with a specialization in Medical Family Therapy from Fuller Theological Seminary in June 2019.
-She graduated from The George Washington University with a Bachelor of Arts in Psychology.
+Michelle has a Master of Science in Marriage Family Therapy with a specialization in Medical Family Therapy from Fuller Theological Seminary.
+Michelle completed her Practicum at Gentle Path and Willow House at the Meadows where she worked with men and women with sex addiction and intimacy disorders.
+Michelle graduated from The George Washington University with a Bachelor of Arts in Psychology.
 Prior to entering the therapy profession, Michelle spent a decade working for education and philanthropic causes.
-She brings her passion for servant leadership and service to her work as a clinical intern at Crossroads Counseling.
+She brings her passion for servant leadership and service to her work as a marriage and family therapist.